 You should specifically ask for the type of coverage you want.
 But first things first: make sure the blog you're contacting actually does that type of coverage.
 If it’s a blog that only posts MP3s, you shouldn’t ask for an album review.
 This will just tell them you know nothing about the blog.
 Do they have a specific column where you could be a fit?
 Mention that column.
 Know what they cover in advance to show you're paying attention, and don't waste their time with what they don’t.

 There are a few things you should include in absolutely every single pitch to make it easy for the writer.
 All of these should be direct links to the information, rather than attachments.
 The only time you should send an attachment is if it's specifically requested.

-- Link to album, EP, or single you want covered (most prefer the link is either SoundCloud or Bandcamp)
+- Link to the album, EP, or single you want to be covered (most prefer the link is either SoundCloud or Bandcamp)

 - A few descriptive sentences about the music and basic story

 - Genre or similar artists that can be used as a quick frame of reference

 As mentioned, media is always working against time constraints to get everything done.
 There simply is never enough time.
 If you take the few simple steps above into account, you’ll be on your way to building a stronger relationship in the future.
 The pitch may still not receive a response right away, but don’t get discouraged.
 Just follow up in a week or two weeks to see if the media contact has had a chance to listen.